 Are you standing at a fork road trying to decide what you should do for high school?
 Perhaps you are a parent planning for your child, struggling to decide between IB Diploma (IB) and Advanced Placement (AP).

 The essential requirement to graduate with an IB diploma is that a student has to take at least six subjects.
-Out of the chosen six subjects, the student needs to specialise in any three or four of them.
-That means that you need to opt for a Higher Level (HL) in those subject.
-The rest of the subjects you undertake in IB are Standard Level (SL).
+The student needs to specialize in any three or four of the chosen six subjects.
+It would help if you opted for a Higher Level (HL) in those subjects.
+The subjects you undertake in IB are Standard Level (SL).

-If you aim to get an IB diploma, then you will need to do more than just choosing HLs and SLs.
-You will also need to write an Extended Essay (EE), participate in Theory of Knowledge (ToK) and indulge in Creativity, Activity and Service (CAS).
+To get an IB diploma, you must do more than choose HLs and SLs.
+You will also need to write an Extended Essay (EE), participate in the Theory of Knowledge (ToK), and indulge in Creativity, Activity, and Service (CAS).

-IB is one of the most demanding courses that one can attend for their high school.
-We have dedicated a whole other article in answering if the intensity and extra workload is worth it!
-For now, let's focus on the intensity itself.
+IB is one of the most demanding courses that one can attend in high school.
+We have dedicated another article to answering if the intensity and extra workload are worth it!
+For now, let's focus on the power itself.
 One of the distinguishing traits of IB is that it is comprehensive.
 Every subject that you choose in IB is interlinked with one another in a very subtle way.
-Theory Of Knowledge (ToK) is known to be the connecting string which highlights the interdisciplinary nature of all the IB subjects.
+Theory Of Knowledge (ToK) is the connecting string that highlights the interdisciplinary nature of all the IB subjects.
 As a result, the students who graduate from IB have more holistic training.
-In other words, they are more well rounded in their academia which allows them to have more options for university.
+In other words, they are more well-rounded in their academia, allowing them to have more options for university.

-The intensity of IB is one of the factors which makes it appear 'difficult’.
+IB's intensity is one factor that makes it appear 'difficult.'
 Students, to a large extent, have to perform as all-rounders.
-With the help of CAS, IB ensures that student's education is not only limited to their classrooms.
+With the help of CAS, IB ensures that student's education is not limited to their classrooms.
 This can be both a good and a bad thing.
-If you are someone who loves to be challenged and can multitask gracefully, then you should not shy away from the intensity of the course.
-However, if you are easily overwhelmed with responsibilities outside your school life, then IB can be a little difficult for you to manage.
+If you love to be challenged and can multitask gracefully, then you should not shy away from the intensity of the course.
+However, if you are easily overwhelmed with responsibilities outside your school life, then IB can be challenging for you to manage.

-IB year 1 is the time when everything is new, and the students are getting accustomed to what IB is all about.
-Year 2 is a lot of focusing on finishing your Extended Essay, Internal Assessments, etc. Year 2 of IB is relatively more challenging as you have multiple submissions along with the final exams and the CAS reflections.
-A majority of students pick up their socks in the first year itself and finish what they can to have a less hectic second year.
+IB year 1 is when everything is new, and the students are getting accustomed to what IB is all about.
+Year 2 is a lot of focusing on finishing your Extended Essay, Internal Assessments, etc. Year 2 of IB is relatively more challenging as you have multiple submissions, final exams, and CAS reflections.
+Most students pick up their socks in the first year and finish what they can to have a less hectic second year.

-Because of the overwhelming nature of IB’s year 2, it is good practice to manage your time efficiently.
-There is almost no scope of procrastinating your course work in Year 2.
+- Because of the overwhelming nature of IB’s year 2, it is good practice to manage your time efficiently.
+There is almost no scope for procrastinating your coursework in Year 2.
 Any student guilty of doing so will face a lot of difficulty in graduating with an IB Diploma.

 IB requires its students to carry a significant amount of workload.
 Each subject has an internal assessment which is similar to an individual project.

-It would not be entirely false to say that IB eats up your weekends.
-The overwhelming curriculum structure makes it rather hard for students to sustain a social life.
+It is not entirely false to say that IB eats up your weekends.
+The overwhelming curriculum structure makes it somewhat challenging for students to sustain a social life.
 But hey, you can always make friends with your group project members!
-All in all, your course work, excluding your final exams comes down to around 300 hours!
+All in all, your coursework, excluding your final exams, comes down to around 300 hours!

-This is by far one of the most crucial aspects in determining how difficult your IB journey is going to be.
+This is one of the most crucial aspects in determining how difficult your IB journey will be.
 Don’t get me wrong.
-One should not choose IB subject depending on the subject difficulty level.
-Instead, one should opt for the subjects in which they are truly interested.
+One should not choose an IB subject depending on the subject difficulty level.
+Instead, one should opt for the subjects they are genuinely interested in.
 We have a separate blog walking you through the decision-making process for choosing your IB subject combination.
-To give you a gist of it, every student is obliged to take one subject from each subject group except for subject Group 6, that is, The Arts.
-You can instead choose an additional science (Group 4), Individual And Societies (Group 3) or Language Acquisition (Group 2) in place of a Group 6 subject.
+To give you a gist, every student is obliged to take one subject from each subject group except for subject Group 6, The Arts.
+You can instead choose an additional science (Group 4), Individual And Societies (Group 3), or Language Acquisition (Group 2) in place of a Group 6 subject.

-Regardless of what subject combination you choose, IB can be extremely difficult if you do not get the right resources at the right time!
+Regardless of your chosen subject combination, IB can be complicated if you do not get the right resources at the right time!
 We want Nail IB to be your virtual companion to hustle through IB.
-We have a lot of helpful blogs which will help you navigate your way through IB.
-Apart from our blogs, we offer "Take A Test" module, which allows IB students to evaluate their level in the IB Program.
+We have many helpful blogs that will help you navigate your way through IB.
+Apart from our blogs, we offer a "Take A Test" module, which allows IB students to evaluate their level in the IB Program.
 Make sure to try a test and see your strengths and weaknesses.
-And finally, to make sure that you have all the resources that you might need to nail IB, we have curated exclusive student bundles for your convenience.
+And finally, to ensure you have all the resources you might need to nail IB, we have curated exclusive student bundles for your convenience.